 We recognise that we have a responsibility to promote and adopt organisational policies that support sustainable practices and improve health.
 We would be grateful for your support in supporting these environmentally friendly practices.
 All meeting papers will now be available electronically.
-Hard copies will be available (and posted out) on request.
+Hard copies will be available on request.